finwo/meshy.js/README.md

 Such a record may look like this:

 ```
+00 13                   -- Entry contains 19 more bytes
 00 01                   -- MDP version 1
 08 00                   -- Protocol IPv4
 00 00 01 94 1f 29 7c 00 -- 1735689600000, expires on 2025-01-01 00:00:00 GMT